ZZZBBBZZZ/MulSen-AD/README.md

 ```
 $ sh start.sh
 ```
+## 5 Mulsen-AD Benchmark

-## 5 To use our dataset for Single 3D Anomaly Detection
+## 6 To use our dataset for Single 3D Anomaly Detection
 - Our Mulsen-AD dataset contains a high quality 3D dataset.
 We also encourage to just use our dataset for 3D anomaly detection.

 - **Note:** In the MulSen-AD setting, an object is labeled as abnormal if any one of the three modalities (RGB images, infrared images, or point clouds) is labeled as abnormal.
 However, in the single 3D AD setting, an object is labeled as abnormal only if the point cloud specifically is labeled as abnormal.
 (You could refer to the csv label file in our dataset).